njpayne/galois/README.md

 - (Convert Celsius to Fahrenheit) Write a program that reads a Celsius degree in - a double value from the console, then converts it to Fahrenheit and displays the - result.
 The formula for the conversion is as follows: fahrenheit = (9 / 5) * celsius + 32 **(Program completed August 7, 2015)**

-- (Compute the volume of a cylinder) Write a program that reads in the radius and length of a cylinder and computes the area and volume using the following
-formulas: area = radius * radius
+- (Compute the volume of a cylinder) Write a program that reads in the radius and length of a cylinder and computes the area and volume using the following formulas: area = radius * radius

 - (Convert feet into meters) Write a program that reads a number in feet, converts it to meters, and displays the result.
-One foot is 0.305 meter.
+One foot is 0.305 meters.

 - (Financial application: calculate tips) Write a program that reads the subtotal and the gratuity rate, then computes the gratuity and total.
 For example, if the user enters 10 for subtotal and 15% for gratuity rate, the program displays $1.5 as gratuity and $11.5 as total.

 - (Convert pounds into kilograms) Write a program that converts pounds into kilograms.
 The program prompts the user to enter a number in pounds, converts it to kilograms, and displays the result.
 One pound is 0.454 kilograms.

 - (Sum the digits in an integer) Write a program that reads an integer between 0 and 1000 and adds all the digits in the integer.
 For example, if an integer is 932, the sum of all its digits is 14.
 Hint: Use the % operator to extract digits, and use the / operator to remove the extracted digit.
 For instance, 932 % 10 = 2 and 932 / 10 = 93.

 - (Science: calculating energy) Write a program that calculates the energy needed to heat water from an initial temperature to a final temperature.
 Your program should prompt the user to enter the amount of water in kilograms and the initial and final temperatures of the water.
 The formula to compute the energy is Q = M * (finalTemperature – initialTemperature) * 4184 where M is the weight of water in kilograms, temperatures are in degrees Celsius, and energy Q is measured in joules.

 - (Geometry: distance of two points) Write a program that prompts the user to enter two points (x1, y1) and (x2, y2) and displays their distance between them.
 The formula for computing the distance is sqrt((x2 x1)^2 + (y2 y1)^2).
-Note that
-you can use Math.pow(a, 0.5) to compute sqrt(a).
+Note that you can use Math.pow(a, 0.5) to compute sqrt(a).

 - (Print a table) Write a program that displays the following table.
 Cast floatingpoint numbers into integers.